Medical Policy: 01.01.27

-Unilateral or bilateral fully implantable bone-conduction/bone-anchored hearing aid(s) may be considered medically necessary as an alternative to an air-conduction hearing aid in patients 5 years of age and older with moderate to severe conductive or mixed hearing loss and meet the following audiologic criteria.
+Unilateral or bilateral fully implantable bone-conduction/bone-anchored hearing aid(s) may be considered medically necessary as an alternative to an air-conduction hearing aid in patients 5 years of age and older with moderate to severe conductive or mixed hearing loss and meet the following audiologic criteria:

-AND along with one of the medical criteria points above, the following level of hearing loss must be documented:
+Along with one of the medical criteria points above, the following level of hearing loss must be documented:

-A unilateral, fully implantable bone-conduction/bone-anchored hearing aid may be considered medically necessary as an alternative to an air-conduction contralateral routing of signal hearing aid (CROS) or BiCROS in patients 5 years of age and older with single-sided sensorineural deafness and normal hearing in the other ear who meet the medical criteria above and the following audiologic criteria:
+A unilateral, fully implantable bone-conduction/bone-anchored hearing aid may be considered medically necessary as an alternative to an air-conduction contralateral routing of signal hearing aid (CROS) or BiCROS in patients 5 years of age and older with single-sided sensorineural deafness and normal hearing in the other ear who meet one of the medical criteria points above and the following audiologic criteria:

-The available evidence for semi-implantable magnetic bone-conduction hearing systems (e.g., The OtomagAlpha™ System) as well as middle ear hearing aids (e.g., The Esteem® Implantable Hearing System, Maxum, Soundbridge), are preliminary and limited to small case series.
+The available evidence for semi-implantable magnetic bone-conduction hearing systems (e.g., The OtomagAlpha™ System) as well as middle ear hearing aids (e.g., The Esteem® Implantable Hearing System, Maxum, Soundbridge, Bonebridge), are preliminary and limited to small case series.
 Therefore, conclusions on net health outcomes cannot be made.
 There is a necessity for larger studies that follow the subjects for the long term.
 Therefore, semi-implantable bone-conduction hearing systems and middle ear devices are considered investigational.

-Replacement parts or upgrades to existing bone-anchored hearing aid components are considered not medically necessary when ALL of the following are met:
+Replacement parts or upgrades to existing bone-anchored hearing aid components are considered medically necessary when ALL of the following are met:

 It would be the expectation that documentation is available to support the medical criteria and the hearing loss criteria within the medical policy.